MustafaKhan670093/ViT-Implementation/README.md

 Notes and implementation of a Vision Transformer that I completed with a friend, [Aditya Mehrotra](https://github.com/AditMeh).

-We repeat the experimental setup for Vision Transformers and confirm similar results.
-More implementation details to come.
-For now here are some results:

 ## Motivation

 The goal of this project was to deeply understand the [Vision Transformer paper](https://arxiv.org/abs/2010.11929).
 To do so, we studied the original paper and mapped out exactly what happens in the network, as shown below, and then coded it up.